-(i) The amount by which the stated share capital increases through the issuance of shares upon the exercise of share acquisition rights shall be one-half (1/2) of the upper limit of the increase in the amounts of stated share capital and other items calculated pursuant to the provisions of Article 17, Paragraph 1 of the Company

-- Accounting Ordinance.
-Any fraction of less than one yen arising from the calculation shall be rounded up. - (ii) The amount by which the legal capital surplus increases through the issuance of shares upon the exercise of share acquisition rights shall be the upper limit of the increase in the amounts of stated share capital and other items described in (i) above, less the increase in the amount of stated share capital set out in (i) above. - (7) Restriction on acquisition of share acquisition rights by transfer Any acquisition of share acquisition rights by transfer shall be subject to approval by resolution of the Board of Directors of the Company. - (8) Clause on the acquisition of share acquisition rights
+- (i) The amount by which the stated share capital increases through the issuance of shares upon the exercise of share acquisition rights shall be one-half (1/2) of the upper limit of the increase in the amounts of stated share capital and other items calculated pursuant to the provisions of Article 17, Paragraph 1 of the Company Accounting Ordinance.
+Any fraction of less than one yen arising from the calculation shall be rounded up. - (ii) The amount by which the legal capital surplus increases through the issuance of shares upon the exercise of share acquisition rights shall be the upper limit of the increase in the amounts of stated share capital and other items described in (i) above, less the increase in the amount of stated share capital set out in (i) above.

-If a proposal for a merger agreement under which the Company is to be the dissolving company, a company split agreement or a company split plan under which the Company is to be the splitting company, or a share exchange agreement or share transfer plan under which the Company is to be a wholly-owned subsidiary is approved by resolution of the general meeting of shareholders (or if a resolution is made by the Company's Board of Directors in the case when the approval of the Company's general meeting of shareholders is not required), the Company may acquire all share acquisition rights without consideration on a date to be separately determined by the Board of Directors of the Company.

-(ii) Information on Shareholder Rights Plans Not applicable.

-(iii) Status of Share Acquisition Rights and Other Plans Not applicable.

-(3) Information on Moving Strike Convertible Bonds, etc. Not applicable.
+- (7) Restriction on acquisition of share acquisition rights by transfer Any acquisition of share acquisition rights by transfer shall be subject to approval by resolution of the Board of Directors of the Company. - (8) Clause on the acquisition of share acquisition rights If a proposal for a merger agreement under which the Company is to be the dissolving company, a company split agreement or a company split plan under which the Company is to be the splitting company, or a share exchange agreement or share transfer plan under which the Company is to be a wholly-owned subsidiary is approved by resolution of the general meeting of shareholders (or if a resolution is made by the Company's Board of Directors in the case when the approval of the Company's general meeting of shareholders is not required), the Company may acquire all share acquisition rights without consideration on a date to be separately determined by the Board of Directors of the Company. - 6.
+The share acquisition rights are now invalid since non-fulfillment of the vesting conditions was confirmed on May 28, 2021 - (ii) Information on Shareholder Rights Plans Not applicable. - (iii) Status of Share Acquisition Rights and Other Plans Not applicable. - (3) Information on Moving Strike Convertible Bonds, etc. Not applicable.